-Perhaps the highest crowning achievement of a world would have to be ultimate peace.
+Perhaps the highest crowning triumph of a world would have to be ultimate peace.
 Perhaps it would be knowledge of everything in the universe.

 They had both.

-The former was so close to achievement many, many times across the years, but their nature would always drive them a thousand steps back.
+The former had been so close to achievement many, many times across the years, but their nature would always drive them a thousand steps back.

 They had already become so powerful; traveled behind the curtain of timespace, reached new galaxies and established covenants with millions of civilizations.
-This is something they should not have sought, had they chosen to remain proud.
 They had become a race of gods, or even beyond gods, as their name implied; Titans.
-Their increasing vastness would serve surely for their ever accelerating rate of achievement.
+Their increasing vastness would serve surely in favor of their ever accelerating rate of success.
 Yet, it would also guarantee destruction.
 People became united only by hatred, and many divisions grew to be established among them.

 Now their battles annihilated galaxies, ripped holes across the void itself, and spilled stardust across the universe like blood.
 With these came upon them all an incredible fear, one which, thankfully, overrode their hatred.
 They had realized at last what they were, and what their position in their universe meant.
 They had to establish one final covenant, this time amongst themselves.
 They once more grew together and remembered what they had done in the past, how much greater they were when they worked together, how much greater they could be if they could at last leave behind their pride.